dotnet/docs-mobile/docs/android/binding-libs/advanced-concepts/resolving-java-dependencies.md

 ms.author: jopobst
 ms.date: 05/11/2024
 ---

-# Resolving Java Dependencies
+# Resolving Java dependencies

 > [!NOTE]
-> Note: This feature is only available in .NET 9+.
+> This feature is only available in .NET 9+.

-## Description

 Once Java dependency verification has been enabled for a bindings project, either automatically via `<AndroidMavenLibrary>` or manually via `<AndroidLibrary>`, there may be errors to resolve, such as: